 Mix ingredients together, bring to a boil; boil 4-5 minutes, until desired consistency.
 Punch holes in cake with fork and pour glaze over warm cake.

-Alyce Powell, Sebree, Kentucky
+--from Alyce Powell, Sebree, Kentucky

 1/2 c brown sugar